vighneshbirodkar/blog-gsoc/rag_draw.md

 In the above image, nodes are shown in yellow whereas edges are shown in green.
 Each region is represented by its centroid.
-But as you can see, no single edge color may be prominent across the entire image.
-For this reason, we support the `desaturate` argument.
-It converts the image to gray scale before displaying.
+As Juan pointed out, many edges will be difficult to see because of low contrant between them and the image, as seen above.
+To counter this we support the `desaturate` option.
+When set to `True` the image is converted to grayscale before displaying.
+Hence all the image pixels are a shade of gray, while the edges and nodes stand out.

 ```python
 out = graph.draw_rag(labels, rag, border_image, desaturate=True)